 Without requiring proof of the estimation, Waste Management attempted to deploy the SAP software in the US in 2005.

-The results did not fulfil SAP’s promises.
+The results did not fulfill SAP’s promises.
 And the system indeed caused more trouble than improving operations.
 Waste Management ended up in a $500 million lawsuit against SAP.

 MillerCoors – Wrong hiring or poor cooperation between two parties?